Post updated 4th December 2018.

 La Nacional has seen a lot of changes in its milongas, but you could try Yira Yira on Friday nights or Mi Refugio on Saturday nights, when folkloric and rock tandas are also danced.
 El Maipu de Dany Rodriguez is in La Nacional on Tuesdays.

 Of the 7 ‘Informal’ places given special mention in the book:

 (see the book for my definition of Informal)

-Most notably Milonga10 (Praktika8)
+Most notably Milonga10 (Praktika8) is CLOSED.

 If I haven’t mentioned a place above, it means it’s still open for tango, as far as I know.
-Though again, there may have been some changes in organisers, times, or days of the week, so check ‘Hoy Milonga’ and if necessary other current sources (like see the Facebook pages of the milongas or Whatsapp the organiser) before setting out!
+Though, there may have been some changes in organisers, times, or days of the week, so check ‘Hoy Milonga’ and if necessary other current sources (like see the Facebook pages of the milongas or Whatsapp the organiser) before setting out!

 If you’ve enjoyed reading Happy Tango, do recommend it to someone else who would enjoy it too.
 Thank you!